Membrane Laboratory at NMBU advances artificial membranes and separation processes to secure clean water and sustainable Critical Raw Materials.

 Electromembrane processes

-Cognitive analytics of nanofiltration performance
+Cognitive analytics of membrane filtration performance

 Sustainable membranes